zeek/zeek-docs/doc/install.rst

     * semantic-version: https://pypi.org/project/semantic-version/

-These install easily via pip (``pip3 install GitPython semantic-version``) and ship with some distributions:
+These install easily via pip (``pip3 install GitPython semantic-version``) and also ship with some distributions:

 * RPM/RedHat-based Linux: